 ARTICLE II – PURPOSE & PROCEDURES

-The purpose of the NTMCA shall be to promote: the continuous improvement of the office of the City Clerk or City Secretary (“municipal clerk”) through attendance at chapter meetings and educational seminars; mentorship to novice municipal clerks; the development of standard operating procedures for their office in the municipality; the promotion of wider city consciousness concerning the importance of municipal government and its operation with particular reference to the services administered by the municipal clerk; the development of closer relationships, cooperation, and understanding among municipal clerks; the discussion of the various challenges arising in said office; and the expectation of the municipal clerk to serve the demands for excellence in local government.
+The purpose of the NTMCA shall be to promote: the continuous improvement of the office of the City Secretary (“municipal clerk”) through attendance at chapter meetings and educational seminars; mentorship to novice municipal clerks; the development of standard operating procedures for their office in the municipality; the promotion of wider city consciousness concerning the importance of municipal government and its operation with particular reference to the services administered by the municipal clerk; the development of closer relationships, cooperation, and understanding among municipal clerks; the discussion of the various challenges arising in said office; and the expectation of the municipal clerk to serve the demands for excellence in local government.

 Section 1.
 The fiscal year of the NTMCA shall begin on the 1st day of October and end on the 30th day of September each year.